keenanromain/DecemberCal/README.md

         |   RDS Postgres  |
         -------------------
 ```
-4. CI/CD (GitHub Actions)
+4. Multi-calendar support for every month in 2026
-5. Infrastructure as Code (Terraform or CloudFormation if in AWS)
+5. CI/CD (GitHub Actions)
-6. More complex orchestrators (i.e. Kubernetes)
+6. Infrastructure as Code (Terraform or CloudFormation if in AWS)
-7. Support flags for the helper script (i.e. `--verbose` to print all Docker output, `--no-prune` to keep old images, `--skip-build` to skip the docker compose build step, etc.)
+7. Monitoring & Observability (Prometheus & Grafana)
-8. Multi-calendar support (i.e. every month for 2026)
+8. More complex orchestrators (Kubernetes)
-9. Monitoring & Observability (Prometheus & Grafana)
+9. Support flags for the helper script (i.e. `--verbose` to print all Docker output, `--no-prune` to keep old images, `--skip-build` to skip the docker compose build step, etc.)
 10. More robust test suite: end-to-end, performance benchmarking, load testing, unit testing, cross-browser, etc.